DeveloperNoShinigami/Eidolon-Unchained/docs/COMPLETE_PAGE_TYPES.md

 4. **Progressive Complexity**: Start with simple text, build to complex rituals
 5. **Cross-Reference**: Reference other chapters and recipes in your text

-Your expanded system now supports **all major Eidolon page types** for comprehensive content creation! 🔮✨
+This system  supports **all major Eidolon page types** for comprehensive content creation! 🔮✨